-Some women go through perimenopause and menopause without any noticeable symptoms, but if your symptoms are disrupting your life, there are treatments available.
+Some women go through perimenopause and menopause without any noticeable symptoms, but if your symptoms are disrupting your life, treatments are available.

 There’s no way to prevent menopause, but your Southwest Family Physicians provider can help you effectively manage your symptoms to restore your quality of life.

 For many women, the treatment of choice is hormone replacement therapy.
 By replacing lost hormones, you can find balance again and long-term relief of your symptoms.
-Your Southwest Family Physicians doctor may request blood tests to first evaluate your sex hormone levels to determine if you need hormone replacement therapy.
+Your provider may request blood tests to first evaluate your sexual hormone levels and determine whether you need hormone replacement therapy.
 They will work with you to find the right dosage of estrogen and progesterone to help you feel better.

 If you can’t tolerate hormones, your Southwest Family Physicians provider may recommend other options for controlling symptoms, such as low-dose antidepressants and lifestyle changes.

-To help you cope with the many changes you’re experiencing in your body and mind, your Southwest Family Physicians doctor may also recommend on-site counseling services.
+To help you cope with the many changes you’re experiencing in your body and mind, your provider may also recommend on-site counseling, hypnotherapy, acupuncture or massage services.

 We understand your concerns about your menopause symptoms.
 You can schedule a consultation for menopause help by calling Southwest Family Physicians or by requesting an appointment online today.